pupil-labs/hmd-eyes/README.md

 1. [HTC Vive Add-on setup](https://docs.pupil-labs.com/#htc-vive-add-on) - Install your Pupil eye tracking add-on into your HMD and connect the add-on to your computer.
 2. [Download Pupil Software](https://github.com/pupil-labs/pupil/releases/latest).
 Extract the Pupil Capture app to your Desktop.
-3.
+3. Start Pupil Capture via the `pupil_capture.exe` in the Pupil Capture App folder.
-4. Start Pupil Capture via the `pupil_capture.exe` in the Pupil Capture App folder.
+4. Please refer to the Pupil [getting started](https://docs.pupil-labs.com/#capture-workflow) and [user docs](https://docs.pupil-labs.com/#pupil-detection) to ensure that eyes are well captured and that the pupil detection runs with high confidence (~0.8).
-3. [Download and start hmd-eyes demo app](https://github.com/pupil-labs/hmd-eyes/releases/latest) - This demo runs a VR experience.
+5. [Download and start hmd-eyes demo app](https://github.com/pupil-labs/hmd-eyes/releases/latest) - This demo runs a VR experience.
 The demo app talks to Pupil software in  the background.
 You will use it to calibrate and visualize gaze data within a demo scene.
 The demo app will start with settings dialog.
-4. Start the demo with default values.
+6. Start the demo with default values.
 You will see a view of the left eye of the hmd.
-5. This would be a good point to put said device on your head.
+7. This would be a good point to put said device on your head.
-6. Use the displayed realtime videos of your eyes to make sure they are as centered as possible and in focus.
+8. Use the displayed realtime videos of your eyes to make sure they are as centered as possible and in focus.
-7. Press 'c' on your keyboard to start a calibration and focus your gaze on the displayed marker as it changes position.
+9. Press 'c' on your keyboard to start a calibration and focus your gaze on the displayed marker as it changes position.
-8. After a successful calibration, the example scene will appear again and the gaze estimate will be visualized.
+10. After a successful calibration, the example scene will appear again and the gaze estimate will be visualized.

 ## Develop, integrate, and extend